Jeff1010-web/nance-interface/README.md

 #### Juicebox Subgraph

-To get infomation of Juicebox projects, we need to specify the subgraph url of Juicebox: `NEXT_PUBLIC_SUBGRAPH_ID`
+To get infomation of Juicebox projects, we need to specify the [subgraph url of Juicebox](https://docs.juicebox.money/dev/frontend/subgraph/): `JUICEBOX_SUBGRAPH_KEY`.

 #### Snapshot Subgraph